 Marta is a passionate marketeer with international experience in FMCG sector.
 Currently living in Vienna, in her free time she enjoyes hiking and climbing in the Austrian Alps.
 She joined PWN in 2019 as a mentee and now wants to help other mentees to build meaningful relationships with their mentors.

-Viktorija Jordanovska – Mentee Coordinator
+Viktorija Jordanovska – Mentor Coordinator

 Viktoria is a Communications Expert, Systemic Master Coach, NLP Trainer and High-Performance Team Coach dedicated to helping individuals and teams find inner resources.
 With a special focus on personal excellence, leadership, communication and teamwork, she designs transformative learning experiences to inspire and motivate growth through experience.